-Many people are interested in investing in graphene companies.
-But with the industry still in its infancy, that can be a risky endeavor.
+Many people are interested in graphene investment.
+But with the industry still in its infancy, putting money into the space can be a risky endeavor.
 After all, who’s to say which companies will go on to be successful and which will fall by the wayside?

-The so-called “wonder material’s” exciting characteristics don’t help matters.
-Graphene has the potential to spur advances in a variety of sectors — from transport to medicine to electronics — and as a result it’s easy for companies to exaggerate their activities.
+The so-called “wonder material” has many exciting characteristics, but in some ways that’s a double-edged sword.
+Because graphene has the potential to spur advances in a variety of sectors — from transport to medicine to electronics — it’s easy for companies to exaggerate their activities.
 Indeed, the UK’s Financial Conduct Authority has warned in the past of scams concerning graphene.

-Investing in graphene companies can also be tough simply because so many that are focused on the material are private.
+Graphene investment can also be tough simply because so many companies that focus on the material are private.
 While such companies may ultimately become public via an IPO or other means, there’s no guarantee of that happening.

 With that in mind, here’s a look at some of the publicly traded graphene companies currently on the market, plus a few private graphene companies where it’s possible for investors to gain a toehold.
-For investors looking to get in on the excitement surrounding graphene, they may be good options.
+For investors looking to get in on the excitement of graphene investment, these may be good options.

 2. China Carbon Graphite Group (OTCMKTS:CHGI)